-What is boil-off?
+What is boil-off gas?

 Handling the pressure

-Reliquefaction occurs when evaporated LNG is cooled and reverted back to its liquid state.
-However this presents its own problems.
+To relieve the pressure in the LNG tanks, the BOG can be re-liquefied on board vessels, used as fuel, or burned in a gasification unit.
+Reliquefaction occurs when evaporated LNG is cooled and reverted to its liquid state.
+However, this presents problems.
 Reliquefaction requires a lot of equipment, meaning tanks become very large.
-The process is more practical for large land based liquefaction plants, where space is not as much of an issue.
+The process is more practical for large land-based liquefaction plants, where space is less of an issue.